dominicbeesley/blitter-vhdl-6502/doc/API.md

    and 6x09 CPUs

    See [Noice Debugger](#the-noice-debugger) below

+ * **ROM protect** when set all writes to the sideways ROM slots will be ignored This is provisional for Hoglet.

  * **65816 boot** In 65816 mode when this bit is set then the 65816 accesses to logical CPU bank 0 will have the same mapping applied as the 64k address